defold/doc/docs/en/manuals/project-settings.md

 #### Gain
 Global gain (volume), `0`--`1`.

+#### Use Linear Gain
+If enabled, gain is linear.
+If disabled, uses an exponential curve.

 #### Max Sound Data
 Max number of sound resources, i.e the number of unique sound files at runtime.